Port

 Meals included

-Depart the pier and drive directly to the Makasutu Culture Forest, situated on a beautiful meandering tributary of the Gambia River.
-This region encompasses many different ecosystems including mangroves, savannah and dense forest.
-You will likely see vultures gathered for breakfast.
-A variety of African birds make their homes here along with European visitors such as the pied wagtail and warbler.
-Species of wild birds that hatch in Europe and summer here in Gambia include lily trotters, the west martial eagle, black heron and Goliath heron.
-African tropical birds include sunbirds, glossy starlings, amusing parrots, hornbills, the beautiful rollers and colorful kingfishers.
+Depart the pier and drive straight to the Makasutu Culture Forest, situated on a beautiful meandering tributary of the Gambia River.
+This region encompasses many different ecosystems, including mangroves, savannah and dense forest.
+You will likely see vultures gathered together for breakfast.
+A variety of African birds make their homes here, along with European visitors, such as the pied wagtail and warbler.
+Species of wild birds that hatch in Europe and summer here in the Gambia include lily trotters, the west martial eagle, black heron and Goliath heron.
+African tropical birds include sunbirds, glossy starlings, amusing parrots, hornbills, beautiful rollers and colorful kingfishers.
 Watch for monkeys, monitor lizards, mongoose and maybe a glimpse of baboons.

-Your time will involve some exploration of the mangrove area in canoes and a nature walk through the forest area with a professional guide.
+Your time will involve some exploration of the mangrove area in canoes, and a nature walk through the forest area.

-After a Gambian buffet lunch (including a bottle of soft drink, beer, a glass of wine, cup of tea or coffee) and a display of cultural dancing at Makasutu, return to the ship.
+After a Gambian buffet lunch (including a soft drink, wine, beer, tea or coffee) and a display of Jola cultural dancing at Makasutu, return to the ship with an opportunity to use a swimming pool if time permits.

 The road to Makasutu is paved; however, the two-mile stretch from the main highway linking up to Makasutu is a bush track.
-Not advisable for guests with mobility limitations.
-The weather in Banjul is generally hot and humid throughout the year, with temperatures ranging from 19°C (66.2 °F) to 32°C (89.6°F), bring a hat and sunglasses; wear biodegradable sunscreen.
-Bring bottled water.
+Not advisable for guests with mobility limitations. a hat, sunglasses, sunscreen, insect repellent, and bottled water from the ship.
 Wear closed-toe shoes and long pants.
-Shade is limited; please dress accordingly.
 Wildlife sightings are likely but are not guaranteed.
-Please be advised that you are not allowed to photograph military sites or personnel; doing so can lead to serious problems with the local authorities; please ask your tour guide's advice before using your camera.
+Visitors are not allowed to photograph military sites or personnel; doing so can lead to serious problems with the local authorities; please ask your tour guide's advice before using your camera.
+Wear your swimsuit under your clothing if you wish to swim; bring a towel, reef-safe/biodegradable sunscreen, light clothing to act as a full cover-up for further protection from the sun, and a hat.
+Swim at your own risk.